garbo999/TabCode/README.md

 Display lute or historical guitar tablature in a webpage.

 ## What is TabCode?
 TabCode is a convenient way to notate historical tablature in a computer.
 It was created by Tim Crawford in the 1990s.
 There is a basic description [here].
-More details are given [on this page][Reference text 4] (also note the useful references on the left under 'TabCode').
+More details are given [on this page][Reference text 4] (note the useful references on the left under 'TabCode').
 TabCode has been further developed as part of the [ECOLM] project.

 ## What does it look like?

-For security reasons, Github doesn't allow the files in this package to run directly.
-But I was able to set up [another page here][Reference text 5] that resembles Example 3.
+For security reasons, Github doesn't allow the files in this package to run directly from the Github page.
+You need to download the package to your computer to run it.

+However: I was able to set up [another page here][Reference text 5] that resembles Example 3.
 Refresh that page to see a different TabCode (randomly selected).

 ## How to try the code on your computer (simple way)